MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`password`** - **App Center password**<br>
 `string`.
 Required when `enableRun = true && credsType = inputs`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Visits [Visual Studio App Center](https://appcenter.ms/settings/profile) to set your password.
+Set your password by visiting the [App Center sign in page](https://appcenter.ms/settings/profile), and provide the value here.
 Variables defined in build or release pipelines as `$(passwordVariable)` are accepted.
 You may mark the variable type as `secret` to secure it.
 <!-- :::editable-content-end::: -->
 <br>